work-shop/dbvw-backend/plugins/better-wp-security/readme.txt

 5. Free malware scan powered by Sucuri SiteCheck.

 == Changelog ==

+= 6.0.0 =
+ * Bug Fix: Removed "comodo" from the list of user agents blocked by the HackRepair.com blacklist.
+This ensures that Comodo's AutoSSL feature of cPanel/WHM is able to function.
+ * Updated Feature: Updated the "REST API" feature in the WordPress Tweaks section.
+The feature now has proper support for protecting privacy on your site without preventing the REST API from functioning.
+ * Enhancement: Updated Security Check to enforce setting the "REST API" setting to "Restricted Access".

 = 5.9.0 =
  * New Feature: Added a "REST API" feature in the WordPress Tweaks section.
 This new feature allows you to block or restrict access to the REST API.